QuiltMC/developer-wiki/wiki/landing-page/en.md

 This site houses heavily work-in-progress documentation for developing with projects in the Quilt ecosystem.
 Check the sidebar to see what articles are currently available!

-If you are looking to contribute, this is a great place to start: https://github.com/QuiltMC/developer-wiki/issues/69
+If you are looking to contribute, this is a great place to start as it lists missing and partially completed wiki articles: https://github.com/QuiltMC/developer-wiki/issues/69

 Keep in mind that when modding with Quilt, this isn't the only source of documentation you can use.
 Here are a few other places to look if you're not seeing what you need: